Most Recent Reports

 individual properties are at risk for flooding, flood maps help business

 and property owners make better financial decisions about protecting their

 property.
 These maps also allow community planners, local officials,

 engineers, builders and others to make important determinations about where

 and how new structures and developments should be built.

-To ensure that everyone within Hernando County has access to the most
+Everyone within Hernando County has access to the most accurate and

-accurate and up-to-date information about flood hazards, the new maps are
+up-to-date information about flood hazards, the new maps are available for

 A Better Picture of Flood Hazards